Last updated 28 November 2019

-In 2015, approximately 3,000 people died of AIDS every day.1 Even though this number may sound shocking, it is surprisingly good news: AIDS-related deaths decreased from 5,500 per day, representing a 45% drop since 2005.2 In those short ten years, incredible progress in expanding low- and middle-income countries’ access to HIV treatment was made.
+In 2018, approximately 770,000 people died of AIDS related illnesses.1 Even though this number may sound shocking, it is surprisingly good news: AIDS-related mortality declined by 33% since 2010.2 In those short eight years, incredible progress in expanding low- and middle-income countries’ access to HIV treatment was made.

 The persisting challenge of HIV/AIDS

 HIV carriers can live long, fulfilling lives with the effective treatment we have today.
 The problem is getting infected people the help they need.
 In the countries hardest hit by HIV, access to one of the few healthcare centres that can diagnose, treat, and follow up HIV patient care is extremely limited.

 For example, in western and central Africa in 2018, not quite one-third of children living with HIV received the antiretroviral therapy that can keep them strong.3 On a positive note, 61% of all people living with HIV were accessing antiretroviral treatment.4 While there is no cure for HIV, treatment keeps the virus under control, strengthening the immune system and helping to prevent transmission.

 - 37.9 million people globally living with HIV in 20185

 - 10 countries shoulder 50% of the HIV burden: Ethiopia, Kenya, Malawi, Mozambique, Nigeria, South Africa, Uganda, the United Republic of Tanzania, Zambia and Zimbabwe6

 - 53% of people with HIV who are receiving treatment have achieved viral suppression7

 Swipe the slider to the left or right side to explore the 90-90-90 goals